-Australia’s Northern Territory is best-known for its expansive Outback landscapes, and for the stunning red sandstone monolith Uluru in Uluru-Kata Tjuta National Park.
+Australia’s Northern Territory is best-known for its expansive Outback landscapes, and for the stunning red sandstone monolith Uluru.
 But the Northern Territory is so much more.
 A visit to Australia’s Northern Territory with Travel Associates lets you explore Aboriginal culture, diverse desert and tropical ecosystems, and Australian art.
-The city of Darwin is the capital of the region and it is known for its excellent museums, foodie scene, and markets.
-Take a boat from Darwin to the remote Tiwi Islands and view the local artwork while connecting with a culture that maintains its traditions thanks largely in part due to the sheer isolation of the islands.
-Just down the road from Darwin, you can visit Kakadu National Park, which has some of the oldest rock art in the world.

 Darwin: City of Art, Cuisine, and Aboriginal Culture

-The capital city of the Northern Territory of Australia is Darwin, the region’s port gateway into the Northern Territory and to the Australian Outback.
-But, before you venture into the interior, spend a little time exploring Darwin, known for its warm tropical climate, its Asian cuisine, and its Aboriginal art scene.
-Darwin offers a little something for everyone.
+The capital city of the Australian Northern Territory is Darwin, the region’s port gateway into the Northern Territory and to the tropical Top End.
+But, before you venture into the interior, spend a little time exploring Darwin, known for its warm tropical climate, its multi-cultural fusion cuisine, and its Aboriginal art scene.

 The Museum and Art Gallery of the Northern Territory boasts a breathtaking Aboriginal art collection.
 Learn about Australia’s Aboriginal culture and its maritime history through fascinating exhibits.
 After exploring the museum, spend some time checking out Darwin’s gallery scene.
-Art Galleries around town sell contemporary and traditional screen prints, carvings, tutini poles, and textiles from the remote Tiwi Islands.
+Art Galleries around town sell contemporary and traditional screen prints, carvings, tutini poles, and textiles.
 Browse the galleries, learn about Aboriginal culture, and find a one-of-a-kind souvenir to bring home.
-Or better yet, venture over to the Tiwi Islands to meet the artists themselves.

-Then, there’s the food!
-Explore outdoor markets and restaurants, and discover Asian flavors drawn from influences as wide-ranging as Indonesia, Thailand, and beyond.
-Darwin’s culinary scene and outdoor markets draw many foodie visitors.
+As for food, explore outdoor markets and restaurants, and discover Asian flavors drawn from influences as wide-ranging as Indonesia, Thailand, and beyond.
+Darwin’s culinary scene and outdoor markets draw many foodie enthusiasts.

-Darwin is best known as the gateway to some of the Northern Territory’s leading scenic attractions.
-Journey to Litchfield National Park where local Aboriginal guides can tell you Dreamtime stories and introduce you to the natural and cultural history of the area.
-The city is also just over a four-hour drive away from Uluru, one of Australia’s most iconic natural landmarks.
+You can also journey to Litchfield National Park where local Aboriginal guides can tell you Dreamtime stories and introduce you to the natural and cultural history of the area.

 Off-the-Beaten Path on the Tiwi Islands

 If the national parks in the Australian Outback are not remote enough, take a boat from Darwin to the Tiwi Islands.
 Tiwi Design on Bathurst Island is one of Australia’s artistic hubs.
 Browse the beautiful screen-printed fabrics.
-Meet the local Tiwi people, do a little fishing, and discover art treasures you can find nowhere else on earth.
+Meet the local Tiwi people, do a little fishing, and discover art treasures.
 The best part about the Tiwi Islands is that they are seldom visited by tourists, so if you’re looking for something that will take you truly out of the way: the Tiwi Islands are where you may want to go.